Vishwateja0411/valura_ai_engineer_assignment/README.md

-# Valura AI Microservice
+# Safety-Aware Multi-Agent Financial Assistant

-This is a small FastAPI service for the Valura AI assignment.
+This is a small FastAPI service for the Safety-Aware Multi-Agent Financial Assistant.
 It implements the required spine of the system:

 ```text
 SSE endpoint -> local safety guard -> intent classifier -> router -> portfolio health agent or stub agent